 Kitsap County has the seventh largest population of Washington State's 39 counties.
-In 2019, the County's population rose to an estimated 269,805.
+In 2020, the County's population rose to an estimated 272,200.
 Although Kitsap County appears to be rural due to the vistas of water, mountains and trees, it actually has the third highest population density in the state of Washington, only surpassed by Clark and King Counties.

-Total employment was 128,363 in 2019 while unemployment was 4.8%.
-The strong work ethic of a labor pool associated with military employment continues to attract attention from national employers.
+Total employment was at 133,120 in 2020 while unemployment averaged 5.6%.
+While much of the country saw dramatic employment shifts because of the pandemic, in Kitsap a labor pool associated with military employment continues to keep employment numbers steadier here.